Surgical Technology (SUR)

 This course is designed to provide the surgical technology student with an advanced understanding of diagnoses, regional anatomy and physiology, and the surgical instruments and equipment needed to provide optimum care in the most common surgical procedures as outlined in the core curriculum and mandated by the accrediting body (ARC) in the following surgical areas: general, gynecological, urological, plastic, ear, nose and throat, neurological, peripheral vascular, orthopedics, cardiothoracic, oral and ophthalmic.
 This lecture and lab course develops concepts learned in the classroom and in the previous Procedures I and Foundations I courses.
 The coursework will further develop the knowledge of theory and lab components and strengthen the knowledge of surgical interventions.
 The course also emphasizes the anatomy of the surgical patient and the steps required during a surgical procedure as well as the instrumentation for these surgical interventions.
 The fundamentals of multiple procedures are covered including the assessment of need for surgical intervention.
 The lab practice integrates mock surgery, simulation and basic and advanced clinical skills.
 BILLABLE CONTACT HOURS: 7

-SUR 2450 Surgical Instrumentation & Equipment 4 Credit Hours
+SUR 2450 Surgical Instrumentation and Equipment 2 Credit Hours

-Prerequisite: Acceptance to the Surgical Technology Program and completion of SUR 1500 SUR 2410 or consent of instructor.
+Prerequisite: Acceptance to the Surgical Technology Program and completion of SUR 1500 SUR 2410 SUR 2411 or consent of instructor.

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.

-This course is designed to prepare students in the fundamentals of care and handling of instruments and equipment for the operative setting.
-The course instructs students in the proper names, use, and importance of safe care, handling, processing, and troubleshooting of the most common instruments and equipment seen in the surgical setting.
-In addition, this course also addresses new and ever changing technology utilized in the operating room.
-It will provide the student with the concepts in the delivery of health care services to monitor, measure, diagnose and treat while providing a safe environment for patients and surgical personnel.
-The content will discuss specific trends with regard to the use of robotic technology, LASER, stealth navigation, and other cutting edge equipment associated with surgical interventions.
-BILLABLE CONTACT HOURS: 5
+This directed lab course is designed to give student hand-on learning experience in the fundamentals of the care and handling of surgical instruments and equipment for the operative setting.
+The course instructs students in the lab setting the proper names, use, and importance of safe care, handling, processing, and troubleshooting of the most common instruments and equipment seen in the surgical setting.
+In addition, this course also addresses new and ever-changing technology utilized in the operating room.
+It will provide the student with concepts in the delivery of health care services to monitor, measure, diagnose and treat while providing a safe environment for patients and surgical personnel.
+The content will discuss specific trends about the use of robotic technology, laser, stealth navigation, and other cutting-edge equipment associated with surgical interventions.
+BILLABLE CONTACT HOURS: 2

-SUR 2460 Capstone & Certificate Preparatory 2 Credit Hours
+SUR 2460 Capstone and Certificate Preparatory 2 Credit Hours

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.